benzengin/DevOps-SRE/Kubernetes/Kubectl.md

 wait: Wait for a specific condition on one or many resources.

 convert: Convert config files between different API versions.

+kustomize: Build a kustomization target from a directory or a remote URL.

 </pre>